sunithalv/MyProjects/Fraud Detection/README.md

 ➢ Predictive Analytics - Build a ML model to predict the fraudulent transactions ➢ Prescriptive Analytics – Identify variable/s that are most likely to contribute to identifying the fraudulent transaction

-## Overview Of the problem
-There are 5 datasets provided in csv format and we need to merge these details to form the final training dataset.